Nate Lowe Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.
+- The pitching staff for the Reds has a collective 9.6 K/9, the fifth-best in MLB.

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (5.06).
+- The Reds' 5.10 team ERA ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to allow 24 total home runs at a rate of one per game (to rank 12th in the league).

-- The Reds are sending Weaver (0-1) to the mound for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.